shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     familiar **Refresh** and **Schedule Refresh icons** are available.
     Select the **ellipsis (...)**.

-5. Notice there is option to Delete, Edit, and Export the Dataflow.
+5. Notice there is an option to Delete, Edit, and Export the Dataflow.
 We can use Properties to update the name and description of the Dataflow.
 We will look at Refresh history shortly.
 Select **Settings**.

     ![](../media/lab-05/image8.png)

     >**Note:** Settings page opens.
-In the left panel you will find all the Dataflows listed.
+In the left panel, you will find all the Dataflows listed.

 6. In the center pane, select **Refresh history** link.